adafruit/Adafruit_CircuitPython_Register/README.md

 In `__init__` we only use two member variable because each costs 8 bytes of memory plus the memory for the value.
-And remember this gets multiplied by the number of registers of this type in a device!
+And remember this gets multiplied by the number of registers of this type in a driver!
 Thats why we pack both the register address and data byte into one bytearray.
 We could use two byte arrays of size one but each MicroPython object is 16 bytes minimum due to the garbage collector.
 So, by sharing a byte array we keep it to the 16 byte minimum instead